 I’M in my post-holiday blues funk at the moment, so I thought – if you’d be good enough to indulge me – that I’d take the opportunity to bore you with a little something personal for this week’s blog.

 I always find when travelling that my ‘world view’ on cigars gets a bit of a recalibration.
 Cigars are viewed very differently in the UK than in certain other countries, I find.

-While smoking in France is nowhere near the level it once was, it’s still pretty ubiquitous and there’s still plenty of folk who rock up at their favourite bistro on the square, order a demi and light up a fag.
+While smoking in France is nowhere near the level it once was, it’s still pretty ubiquitous and there are still plenty of folks who rock up at their favourite bistro on the square, order a demi and light up a fag.
 I didn’t see many smoking large cigars, it’s true, but my little sneaky morning half coronas fitted in a treat.

 The Tabac I had carefully perused was one of the clean, smart, modern ones – not one of the seedy old ones, many of which have a dodgy bench and a rickety stool at which one can sit and enjoy a cool half of lager (not to be sniffed at when the mercury is nudging 40 degrees centigrade, as it was during my sojourn).

 The old ones have character – but in my experience, you’re more likely to find a decent selection of well-kept stock in the newer variety.
 They actually bother to have some form of humidification, for instance, instead of trusting in the judgement of God to keep their cigars in smokeable condition.